GhostWriters/DockSTARTer/docs/basics/command-line-usage.md

 ds -u
 ```

 This should get you the latest changes to DockSTARTer.
-This will also backup and update your `.env`, `env_files/<appname>.env` files.
+This will also backup and update your `.env`, `.env.app.<appname>` files.

-You may separately backup and update your `.env` and `env_files/<appname>.env` files with the following command.
+You may separately backup and update your `.env` and `.env.app.<appname>` files with the following command.

 ```bash
 ds -e
 ```

-Then you may want to edit your `.env` and `env_files/<appname>.env` files and run the generator again to bring up new apps or changes to existing apps.
+Then you may want to edit your `.env` and `.env.app.<appname>` files and run the generator again to bring up new apps or changes to existing apps.

 ## Setup Your Environment

-If you do not yet have a `~/.docker/compose/.env` and/or `~/.docker/compose/env_file/<appname>.env`file:
+If you do not yet have a `~/.docker/compose/.env` and/or `~/.docker/compose.env.app.<appname>`files:

 ```bash
 ds -e